 The best we can do for each other is to tell the truth with compassion.
 To share our experience so they might have an opportunity to understand the impact they are having (at least on us).
 The feeling tone inside should be one of love (i.e. wishing them well) rather than wanting to attack them.

 At this point I do not know if I will ever have that conversation with John but I know I would willing to do it if the opportunity arises.
-I fully appreciate that he may not want to hear the information and "shoot the messenger."
+I fully appreciate that he may not want to hear the information and might simply want to "shoot the messenger."

 Should that occur, I may be tempted to feel upset.
 I am only human.